Archive for the ‘Boomers’ Category

 I’m living proof.
 No MBA, and in fact, I’m an MBA dropout.
 But more on that later.

-This post was precipitated by a recent post by Martin Zwilling at Startup Professional Musings, where Martin discusses the pros and cons of an MBA for entrepreneurs.
+This post was precipitated by a post by Martin Zwilling at Startup Professional Musings, where Martin discusses the pros and cons of an MBA for entrepreneurs.

 His advice is right in the title – Don’t Delay Your First Startup to Get an MBA.
 I could not agree more — don’t delay a JumpToConsulting for the same reason.